- are vertebrates. This means they have a backbone or spine.

 - Like most owls, Great Horned Owls help keep nocturnal small mammal populations in check.

 - The Great Horned Owl is the only animal known that regularly eats skunks!

 On July 4, 2011, this female Barn Owl was found in Clarkston, Washington with an injured wing that impaired her flight.
-Later in August of 2012 she was transferred to Blandford where she is cared for by our wildlife staff.
+Later in August of 2012, she was transferred to Blandford where she is cared for by our wildlife staff.

 This species prefer open lowlands with some trees including farmlands, plantations, and various forest types.

 - Barn Owls don’t hoot the way most other owls do; you can listen for their harsh screeches at night.

 - Barn Owl females are somewhat showier than males.
 Females will have a more reddish and more heavily spotted chest.
 The spots may indicate the quality of the female.

 The Barn Owl is currently an endangered species that is legally protected in Michigan.
 According to wildlife biologists, Barn Owls are extirpated from Michigan, meaning they are extinct from the Michigan region.
 Barn Owls have become extremely rare in Michigan as farming practices have changed and abandoned buildings have become fewer and farther between.

 Burt was hit by a car in Grant, MI and brought in to Blandford Nature Center in 2008.
 The accident caused permanent damage to his left wing.
 He can hardly fly and would not be able to survive on his own.

 These owls eat mainly voles, deer mice and other small nocturnal mammals.
 Long-eared Owls also eat small birds, reptiles and amphibians.
 They tend to catch their prey in their talons while in flight.